Zasilkovna/virtuemart3/README.md

 #### Supported versions:

-- VirtueMart 3 or 4 + Joomla 3 or 4
+- VirtueMart 4 + Joomla 4 or 5
-- If you have trouble using the module, please contact us at [technicka.podpora@zasilkovna.cz](mailto:technicka.podpora@zasilkovna.cz).
+- If you have trouble using the module, please contact us at [e-commerce.support@packeta.com](mailto:e-commerce.support@packeta.com).

 #### Functions provided: